Why Did My Home Mortgage Fall Through?

 The final factor affecting mortgage loan eligibility is bankruptcy.
 Bankruptcy has a huge impact on a loan application.
 Most lenders require borrowers to wait a certain amount of time following bankruptcy before applying for a home loan.

-If you filed for bankruptcy, the lender would look at your payment history in the past two years and any collections accounts or foreclosures that resulted from the bankruptcy.
+If you filed for bankruptcy, the lender will look at your payment history in the past two years and any collections accounts or foreclosures that resulted from the bankruptcy.
 The lender will also consider your emergency fund, credit rating, and employment history prior to the bankruptcy.
 These factors will help the lender evaluate the risk of approving your loan.

 Having a bankruptcy does not necessarily mean that you cannot get approved for a mortgage loan.
-It is important to be honest and up-front with your lender and provide documentation that makes you a more attractive loan applicant.
+It is important to be honest and upfront with your lender and provide documentation that makes you a more attractive loan applicant.

 6. Foreclosure

-Most mortgage lenders require borrowers to wait a minimum of three to seven years before applying for a home loan if they had experienced a foreclosure.
+Most mortgage lenders require borrowers to wait a minimum of three to seven years before applying for a home loan if they have experienced a foreclosure.
 During this time, it’s important to gradually rebuild your credit score and save for a down payment.

 If you can demonstrate to the lender that you’ve maintained a stable income, saved for a down payment, and invested in improving your credit score, you will be more likely to get approved for a loan.